Suicide Act 1961: Analysis

 (b) D's act was intended to encourage or assist suicide or an attempt at suicide.

 (1A) The person referred to in subsection (1)(a) need not be a specific person (or class of persons) known to, or identified by, D.

 (1B) D may commit an offence under this section whether or not a suicide, or an attempt at suicide, occurs.

 (1C) An offence under this section is triable on indictment and a person convicted of such an offence is liable to imprisonment for a term not exceeding 14 years.

 This created a new offence of "complicity in suicide", an effect unparalleled in this branch of the law because there is no other instance in which an accessory can incur liability when the principal does not commit a criminal offence.
 The situation with a conspiracy to assist a suicide is likewise unique: if an individual incapable of ending their own life enlists the aid of an outside party in performing the act, that party may be charged with conspiracy.
 The wording of s1(1) Criminal Law Act 1977 provides that a conspiracy will come into being if, when everything has been done to realise the agreement, some conduct:

 (a) will necessarily amount to or involve the commission of any offence or offences by one or more of the parties to the agreement...

 No offence will necessarily be committed by the suicide victim if the agreement is carried out, but the fact that it is legally impossible to commit the crime of suicide is irrelevant under the Criminal Attempts Act 1981.

 The Terminally Ill Adults (End of Life) Bill was introduced to parliament in November 2024 by Labour MP Kim Leadbeater.
 This provides provisions for some terminally ill people to be assisted in ending their lives.
-Accordingly, The Suicide Act 1961 was amended to ensure that, only in these circumstances, section 2 of The Suicide Act 1961 does not apply.
+Accordingly, if the bill became law, it would amend the Suicide Act to ensure that, only in these circumstances, section 2 of the Suicide Act 1961 does not apply.